aydos/nodejs_chess/README.md

     g_garbo.postMessage("position " + game.fen());
     g_garbo.postMessage("search 800");

-First line sets up a position, second line says solve it in 800 ms.
+First line sets up a position, second line says "Solve it in 800 ms."

 And I check messages from worker like this: